ankurk91/vue-flatpickr-component/README.md

           altFormat: 'M	j, Y',
           altInput: true,
           dateFormat: 'Y-m-d',
-          locale: Hindi, // locale for this instance only
+          locale: 'hi', // locale for this instance only
         },
       }
     },